Code-Institute-Submissions/paulday966-milestone1/README.md

 #### Content

 The navigation menu for each page was copied from the mobile first Whiskey Drop mini project I created earlier in the course.
 This menu was exactly what I needed, so I changed all of the links and names of the links to the pages in my project and added in the contact page.
-As I didn't need the sign up section this was deleted.
+As I didn't need the sign-up section this was deleted.
+I also added a highlight when the cursor was over the menu options in the desktop view

-I copied the footer from the resume project created ealier in the course, then deleted the links to LinkedIn, Pinterest and YouTube.
+I copied the footer from the resume project created earlier in the course, then deleted the links to LinkedIn, Pinterest and YouTube.
 I changed the name from Social to Social Media and removed the uppercase and general-sub classes.
 I added my own class to the social media title of footer-heading and changed the social-links class to social-media-links.
 I deleted the download CV link as this wasn't needed and deleted the wording for the about section and added my own wording.
 I removed the uppercase and general-sub classes and added the footer-heading class, then I deleted the About title.

 ##### East Sussex Cafes